galpt/cake-autortt/ubuntu-debian/README.md

 1. **Connection Monitoring**: Periodically parses `/proc/net/nf_conntrack` to identify active network connections
 2. **Host Filtering**: Extracts destination IP addresses and filters out private/LAN addresses
-3. **RTT Measurement**: Uses `fping -s` to measure RTT to a representative sample of external hosts
+3. **RTT Measurement**: Uses `ping` to measure RTT to each external host individually (3 pings per host)
-4. **Automatic Averaging**: fping automatically calculates average RTT across all responsive hosts
+4. **Sequential Processing**: Pings hosts one by one to prevent network overload, then calculates average RTT across all responsive hosts
 5. **Safety Margin**: Adds a configurable margin to the measured RTT to ensure adequate buffering
 6. **qdisc Update**: Updates the CAKE qdisc RTT parameter on both download and upload interfaces